 - Can attend DO or MD residency programs

-- There fewer DO medical schools than MD medical schools
+- There are fewer DO medical schools than MD medical schools

-- Take the Comprehensive Medical Licensing Exams (COMPLEX) during med school to get their DO (although many DO students choose to also take the USMLE exams as well so that they can make themselves more easily comparable and competitive with MD applicants for residency programs)
+- Take the Comprehensive Medical Licensing Exams (COMPLEX) during med school to get their DO (Many DO students choose to also take the USMLE exams, as well, so that they can make themselves more easily comparable and competitive with MD applicants for residency programs)

 - Advanced training in musculoskeletal manipulation during medical school

 Don’t get too hung up on the difference between MD vs DO until you’re at the point of choosing which medical schools to apply to because for the most part, the requirements are the same regardless of which training path you pursue.
 Both MD and DO medical schools require the same standard 4-year undergraduate degree (BS or BA), pre-requisite classes, MCAT and volunteer/extracurricular activities to get in.
 The only real difference at the application stage is the application server itself.
 MDs apply through a system called the American Medical College Application Service (“AMCAS”) and DOs apply through a system called the American Colleges of Osteopathic Medicine Application Service (“AACOMAS”).